GCArullo/bayRing/docs/waveform_models.rst

 with default bound ``[0, 2*pi]``.
 Other quantities are read from metadata or from calibrated pyRing internals.

-For noncircular amplitudes, the option:
+For Carullo2024 amplitudes, the option:

 .. code-block:: ini

    KerrBinary-amplitudes-nc-version = bmrg-Jmrg

-selects one or two noncircular variables used by the correction fit.
+selects one or two variables used by the correction fit.
 Allowed variable names include ``bmrg``, ``Emrg``, ``Jmrg``, ``Mf`` and ``af``.

 TEOBPM